IPsec Fault Tolerance

 Firewall traffic flows

-Inter-Interface communication ( Routed Mode only ); enter the command “same-security-traffic permit inter-interface” or permit traffic explicitly with an ACL.
-This will give design granularity and allows the configuration of more-communicating interfaces.
-Intra-Interface communication; configured for traffic hair-pining ( leaves on the outside interface and goes back out the outside interface ).
+Inter-interface communication ( Routed Mode only ): Enter the command “same-security-traffic permit inter-interface” or permit traffic explicitly with an ACL.
+This will give design granularity and allow the configuration of more communicating interfaces.
+Intra-interface communication: This is configured for traffic hair-pining (traffic leaves on the outside interface and goes back out the outside interface ).

-Useful for Hub and Spoke VPN deployments; traffic enters an interface and routes back out the same interface – Spoke to Spoke communication.
+This is useful for Hub and Spoke VPN deployments; traffic enters an interface and routes back out the same interface—Spoke-to-Spoke communication.
 To enable Intra-Interface communication, enter the command “same-security-traffic permit intra-interface.”

 Default inspection and Modular Policy Framework ( MPF )